 (9) Subclauses (3) to (7) apply, with any necessary changes, to the amendment to a designation of a heritage area or the revocation of a designation of a heritage area.

+[Clause 9 amended: SL 2020/252 r.
+50.]

 10. Heritage agreements

-(1) The local government may, in accordance with the Heritage of Western Australia Act 1990 section 29, enter into a heritage agreement with an owner or occupier of land or a building for the purpose of binding the land or affecting the use of the land or building insofar as the interest of that owner or occupier permits.
+(1) The local government may, in accordance with the Heritage Act 2018 Part 7, enter into a heritage agreement with an owner or occupier of land or a building for the purpose of binding the land or affecting the use of the land or building insofar as the interest of that owner or occupier permits.

 (2) The local government may not enter into an agreement with the owner or occupier of land or a building that relates to heritage matters other than in accordance with subclause (1).

+[Clause 10 amended: SL 2020/252 r.
+51.]

 11. Heritage assessment

 (1) Despite any existing assessment on record, the local government may require a heritage assessment to be carried out prior to the approval of any development proposed in a heritage area or in respect of a place entered in the heritage list.